Synchronizing Probabilities in Model-Driven Lossless Compression: Introduction

 Lossless compression works by exploiting regularities in the data: common patterns are assigned shorter codes, while rare patterns receive longer ones.
 These regularities may reflect simple statistics, such as symbol frequencies, or more complex and context-dependent structure and even semantic information.
 From this perspective, any lossless compression method implicitly defines a probabilistic model of the data source, with compression effectiveness depending on how well the model matches the true distribution.
 Some algorithms make this explicit, using predictive models that estimate the probability of each symbol given its context [\cite{original-model-driven-compression}] in order to generate the code; we refer to such algorithms as \emph{model-driven}.
 Others, such as Lempel–Ziv–Welch (LZW), ZIP, or bzip2, achieve their gains through dictionary-building or transforms, but nonetheless rely on an implicit statistical model of the domain.\footnote{They can even be used to create explicit predictive models [\cite{deletang_2024}].}

-In model-driven compression, the message is encoded sequentially, and for each symbol the model makes a probabilistic prediction based on the context of the prior symbols so the encoding can more efficiently allocate bits to potential outcomes.
+In model-driven compression, the message is encoded sequentially, and for each symbol the model makes a probabilistic prediction based on the context of the prior symbols to help the encoder efficiently allocate bits to potential outcomes.
 To convert the predictive model into a compression algorithm, the standard technique is to pair the model with arithmetic coding [\cite{pasco1976, rissanen1976, guazzo1980}].
 Arithmetic coding represents an entire message as a subinterval of $[0,1)$, successively narrowing the interval according to the predicted probabilities of each symbol.
 More probable symbols shrink the interval less and thus yield shorter average descriptions, while less probable symbols shrink it more and thus require more bits.
 Unlike Huffman coding [\cite{Huffman1952}] (another commonly used technique), arithmetic coding adapts particularly well to changing and context-dependent probabilities for each symbol.
 If the model closely reflects the true distribution of the data, arithmetic coding yields compression rates approaching the information-theoretic limit.
-However, it is extremely sensitive to numerical precision, and small deviations can propagate through the algorithm.
+However, it is extremely sensitive numerically and vulnerable to cascading errors.

 Model-driven lossless compression has a long history, arguably going back to \cite{shannon1948}, where Shannon tallies frequencies of characters in English, building first, second, and third order Markov model predictions.
 The arithmetic coding approach for model-driven compression was discussed by \cite{original-model-driven-compression} and further developed with a number of statistical or learned predictive models across many domains.
 Many of these models focus on deriving the prediction model from only the previously seen encoded symbols.
 In \cite{schmidhuber_1996}, it is clarified that ``offline'' models are those trained on a separate files and model parameters are shared among all machines responsible for encoding and decoding.
 In contrast ``online'' models use the current file to update predictions. \cite{schmidhuber_1996} use offline neural networks and get competitive compression ratios.
 Many other works since, \cite{knoll2014, cox2016, goyal2018deepzip, bellard2019, liu2019decmac} have used LSTMs and other recurrent neural networks as predictive models.
 Transformers were used as the predictive model in \cite{bellard2019, bellard2021, mao2022trace}.